 Local Bank or Credit Union

 When you do a search for “where can I change coins into cash near me?”, a common option is a bank or credit union.
 Banks normally won’t say no to an exchange by a customer.

 If a non-customer comes in and asks to exchange coins, financial institutions may have stricter rules.

 Some won’t allow it, and others may give you a limit of $20 or $50.
 Some locations don’t have a coin counter though so it may be more difficult to exchange coins.

 If you have a large amount of change, your best option is to come in the morning when most banks are less busy.

-You can insert all of your change and instead of receiving cash, the machine will print out a slip with your total.
+Some banks and credit unions have coin counter machines available for customers, You insert all your change and receive a slip with your total.
 You give the slip to a bank teller and either deposit the amount into your account or receive the cash.